Skip section navigation

 This American Heart Association certification course covers adult, child and infant CPR; AED use; and how to clear an airway when someone is choking.

-Each participant works with their own manikin and receives a HeartSaver AED book complete with CD-Rom and course completion card.
-Other course details include:
+Each participant works with their own manikin and receives a HeartSaver course completion card.
+Other course details:

 All class options are accepted and approved under the Minnesota Good Samaritan Law (Minnesota State Statute 604A.01, subdivision 2).